Find below an exhaustive version of my résumé. A shorter downloadable PDF can be found here.

 You can email me at info [at] lamivo [dot] com.

-Led video coverage, wrote and edited scripts, guided reporters in the field and hired and managed freelancers and staffers.
-Reported, produced and filed videos and photographs from across Asia.
-Covered the North Korean shelling of the island of Yeonpyeong, the G-20 Summit in Seoul, China’s property market and the 2011 Japan earthquake.
-Managed long-form multimedia projects across departments and sections.
-Developed and implemented workflows.
+Worked with a dozen bureaus in Asia to develop and lead video coverage for WSJ.com on the continent.
+Tailored content for various regional audiences.
+Developed and implemented workflows, wrote and edited scripts, guided reporters in the field and hired and managed video freelancers and staffers.
+Coordinated and produced the largest stories in the region for U.S. audiences.
+Reported, produced and filed visual stories from across Asia, including the North Korean shelling of the island of Yeonpyeong, the G-20 Summit in Seoul, China’s property market and the 2011 Japan earthquake.

 Reported and produced feature, analysis and breaking news videos for various sections of wsj.com, marketwatch.com and barronsonline.com, including stories on the 2008 Beijing Olympics and on HIV in Ho Chi Minh City.
 Coordinated video coverage with international bureaus.
 Conducted video workshops with reporters in bureaus worldwide.
 Pitched and wrote articles, multimedia packages and blog posts.